-Why study BA Language, Culture and Communication?
+Why study Language, Culture and Communication at Warwick?

 - At the Centre for Applied Linguistics, you will study with staff who are passionate about their subject and internationally renowned for their research and teaching.
 The final-year dissertation offers you the opportunity to develop your own research project and work closely with academics on this.

 - The British Council’s Culture at Work report (2013) stated that employers were seeking employees who not only had technical knowledge, but who were also culturally aware and able to thrive in a global work environment.
 Our degree nurtures these qualities, so you will have a competitive advantage in the graduate employment market.

 - We have high levels of student satisfaction, scoring 93% in the most recent National Student Survey.
 Our students come from many different study backgrounds and countries, meaning you will gain first-hand experience of the challenges and rewards of working and communicating with people from other cultures.

 This flexible course will help you to develop the skills and expertise to think strategically about language use and communication and to tackle real cases and data challenges.
 You’ll also develop expertise in communicating effectively across cultures, with opportunities to gain first-hand experience of living overseas and working in multicultural contexts.

 You will study in a friendly and welcoming environment, taught by academic staff who are conducting cutting-edge research into communication across cultures, professional discourse and workplace practices.
 This means you’ll be acquiring the most up-to-date subject information while developing your quantitative and qualitative research skills.
 In addition, the course nurtures capabilities such as teamwork, project management and leadership, effective communication and foreign language skills, all of which are vital to employers.